sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

 To reveal a play's details, users click on the play's title in the `<cite>` element.
-So that users know that they can click on the title, we'll change the mouse cursor from the normal arrow to the "clickable" hand.
+To indicate to users that they can click on the title, we'll change the mouse cursor from the normal arrow to the "clickable" hand.
 We can also change the `display` property from the default `inline` to `block`.
 That change gives users a larger and more consistent area to click.

 ``` {.css .numberLines}
 .timeline li > cite {